heshandevaka/ARMOR/README.md

 ## Evaluation Results

-We evaluate our adapted retrievers and baselines on the **Tele-Eval** and **Tele-QnA** benchmarks using a generator model.
+We evaluate our adapted retrievers and baselines on the **Tele-Eval** benchmark using a generator model.
 The dense retriever is evaluated under `topk=16` retrieval context setup.
 All results below are reported on the standard 150-sample evaluation slice, using scripts from the [evaluation/](file:///data/hdf/ARMOR_clean/evaluation) folder.

 ### 1. Tele-Eval Main Results